prooph/event-store/README.md

     $eventStore = new EventStore($config);

-    //We use a feature of the Zf2EventStoreAdapter to automatically create an event stream table for our User AggregateRoot
+    //We use a feature of the Zf2EventStoreAdapter
+    //to automatically create an event stream table for our User AggregateRoot
     //Normally you use this functionality in a set up or migration script
     $eventStore->getAdapter()->createSchema(array('My\Model\User'));